rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 Example: `Anno QVI seqVItVr VICtorIae honores, Castra ferente IVXta DettIngaM Ipso Rege GeorgIo In agro.
 Ipsis Calendis Januarii [1744]`

-Alternately, substitute for it the date in arabic numerals in square brackets.
+*Alternately*, substitute for it the date in arabic numerals in square brackets.
 If the supplied date includes a day/month, use the sequence: day, month, year.
 Make a note explaining the source of the date.
-Include a transcription of the original chronogram in the note if considered important.
-See [note on publication statement](/DCRMR/docs/ppdm/Note-on-publication-statement/).
+Include a transcription of the original chronogram in the note if considered important in a note on publication statement (see [4.206.8.1](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.8.1)).

 Example: `[1758]`

-**Note on Date of Publication:** `Date of publication derived from chronogram in statement of responsibility`
+**Note on publiction statement:** `Date of publication derived from chronogram in statement of responsibility`

 (*Comment*: Chronogram already transcribed in statement of responsibility as: "PetrVs AnICh AgrICoLa DoMo OberperfassensIs")

 Example:  `[1650]`

-**Note on Date of Publication:** `Date of publication derived from chronogram in colophon: Der FrIeD Vnsers Herrn IesV ChrIstI behVte Vnsere Hertzen VnD SInn, Von Ietzt an, bIss In EVVIgkeIt`
+**Note on publication statement:** `Date of publication derived from chronogram in colophon: Der FrIeD Vnsers Herrn IesV ChrIstI behVte Vnsere Hertzen VnD SInn, Von Ietzt an, bIss In EVVIgkeIt`

 <a name="4.205.4.3">4.205.4.3</a> **Very long dates.** If the statement of the date on the preferred source of information is very long, generally transcribe it as it appears.
 Alternately, substitute for it a formalized statement in square brackets.
 If the supplied date includes a day/month, use the sequence: day, month, year.
-Make a note concerning the source and the original form of the statement.
-See [note on publication statement](/DCRMR/docs/ppdm/Note-on-publication-statement/).
+Make a note on publication statement concerning the source and the original form of the date (see [4.206.8.2](/DCRMR/books/ppdm/Date-of-publication-statement/#4.206.8.2)).

 Example: `[18 May 1507]`

-**Note on Publication statement:** `Date expressed in Latin words on title page.`
+**Note on publication statement:** `Date expressed in Latin words on title page.`

-(*Comment*: In publication: `“Anno gratiae millesimo quingentesimo septimo die vero decimoctavo Maij”)
+(*Comment*: In publication: “Anno gratiae millesimo quingentesimo septimo die vero decimoctavo Maij”)

-<a name="4.205.4.4">4.205.4.4</a> **Fictitious or incorrect dates.** If the date of publication is known to be fictitious or incorrect, transcribe it as it appears and supply the actual date in a [note on publication statement](/DCRMR/docs/ppdm/Note-on-publication-statement/).
+<a name="4.205.4.4">4.205.4.4</a> **Fictitious or incorrect dates.** If the date of publication is known to be fictitious or incorrect, transcribe it as it appears and supply the actual date in a note on publication statement (see [4.206.8.3](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.8.3)).
 Alternately, supply the actual date in square brackets.

 Example: `1703 [i.e. 1730]`